bitcoinbrisbane/ProofOfCitation/README.md

 ##Abstract

 Acedimic paper sumbission... incentivise authors to submit quailty papers and reward them for this effort.
-By creating a protocol for submitting papers will allow developers to create solutions...
+By creating a protocol for submitting papers will allow developers to create solutions such as online paper viewers and browers, managed wallets, desktop and mobile apps.

 ##Peer Review
 In the current model the original author does not know whom reviews the paper, or what their intrests are.

 ##Revisions
-Revisiosn are not made public, only the final edited work is published.
+Revisions are not made public, only the final edited work is published.

 ##Solution
 Using coloured / colored coins to submit document SHA256 hashes into the block chain via the OP_RETURN field.
 XML documents, papers and images to be distributed using Storj https://github.com/Storj/